Rrhul0/apple-watch-page-clone/README.md

 -   Accessibility features included: Designed to be accessible for all users.
 -   Regular updates and improvements: Continuously enhanced with new features.
 -   Detailed documentation: Comprehensive guide to help you get started.

+## Features not added

+These listed features were not implemented due to enormous time taken by the project

+-   Saving and sharing the watch selected and modified

+-   Side view (partially added) saving all the images taking too much time

+-   Real time price

+## keys

 -   [Installation](#installation)
 -   [Usage](#usage)